jasonbayton/11ty/_src/projects/package-search/support/requesting-new-features.md

 ---
-title: Request a new MANAGED SETTINGS feature
+title: Request a new PACKAGE SEARCH feature
-parent: MANAGED SETTINGS support
+parent: PACKAGE SEARCH support
 published: '2024-07-09'
 status: publish
 author: 'Jason Bayton'
 excerpt: ''
 type: project-docs
 tags:
-    - 'Managed Settings'
+    - 'Package Search'
     - 'bayton-projects'
 categories:
-    - Managed Settings Customisation
+    - Package Search Customisation
 layout: base.njk
 eleventyNavigation:
     order: 4
     title: Request a new feature
 ---

-MANAGED SETTINGS feature requests can be raised on the [public issue tracker](https://github.com/baytonorg/managed_settings_tracker/issues/).
+PACKAGE SEARCH feature requests can be raised on the [public issue tracker](https://github.com/baytonorg/package_search_tracker/issues/).

 If the feature request you wish to see implemented is **already present**, please select the corresponding issue and add a 👍 to indicate a vote.
 A GitHub account is required.